-Capital Funds: Money for buying land, buildings, equipment, etc. that are used to produce products or provide services.
+Capital Funds: Money to purchase land, buildings, equipment, etc. that are used to produce products or provide services.

 Corporate Contributions: Financial support from a business, not through a related Foundation.

-Direct Costs: Costs which relate to the specific project or program.
+Direct Costs: Costs which relate to the specific project.
 Examples: contracted faculty for April – May workshops, supplies for the summer camp program.

-Equipment: Equipment to be purchased, or rented, in direct support of the project or program.
+Equipment: Equipment to be purchased, or rented, in direct support of the project.

 Foundation Support: Generally a grant received for specific project support or shared operating support.